Building Voice AI with Webex Contact Center BYOVA and AWS Lex

 1. Gateway Won’t Start

-Problem: python: command not found
+Problem: python: command not found or import errors

 Solution: Ensure virtual environment is activated